questionlp/search.marsupialgurgle.com/README.md

 Flask-based web application that allows users to search the audio clips that have been uploaded to [Marsupial Gurgle](https://marsupialgurgle.com/).

+**Note:** The primary version of this repository now resides on Codeberg as [search.marsupialgurgle.com](https://codeberg.org/qlp/search.marsupialgurgle.com).
+The GitHub repository is now a mirror of the Codeberg repository.

 ## Requirements

 - Node.js v22 LTS or newer